C191068/Ali_Khatami_Solidity_10/README.md

     uint256 public minimumUSD=50 * 1e18; //as getConversionRate() returns 18 zeroes after decimel place

-    address[] public funders;// we create an address array make it public to keep  keep adding all the funders who send money to us
+    address[] public funders;// we create an address array make it public
 // we have use payable keyword with the function below to make it payable with any native blockchain currency
     function fund() public payable {